bagustris/dser_with_text/readme.md

-# Using Text Feature to Improve Valence Prediction in Dimensional Speech Emotion Recognition
+# Improving Valence Prediction in Dimensional Speech Emotion Recognition using Linguistic Information

 by
 Bagus Tris Atmaja and